Slavery in Saudi Arabia: Hajj slave route

 One slave route was connected to the Hajj pilgrimage.
-Already in the middle ages, the Hajj played a role in the slave trade; in 1416, al-Maqrizi described pilgrims coming from Takrur (near the Senegal River) brought 1,700 slaves with them to Mecca.
+Already in the Middle Ages, the Hajj played a role in the slave trade; in 1416, al-Maqrizi described pilgrims coming from Takrur (near the Senegal River) brought 1,700 slaves with them to Mecca.

 The annual pilgrimage to Mecca, the Hajj, was the biggest vehicle for enslavement.
 When the open trans-Saharan slave trade died out, Muslim-African Hajj pilgrims across the Sahara were duped or given low-cost travel expenses by tribal leaders.
 When they arrived at the East Coast, they were trafficked over the Red Sea in the dhows of the Red Sea slave trade or on small passenger planes, and discovered upon arrival in Saudi Arabia that they were to be sold on the slave market rather than to perform the Hajj.

 Slave traders trafficked primarily women and children in the guise of wives, servants and pilgrims to Hejaz, where they were sold after arrival.
 The victims of this trafficking route were sometimes tricked, and taken on Hajj under false pretenses.
 Slave traders trafficked women to Hejaz by marrying them and then taking them on the Hajj, where they were sold, with their families later told that the women had died during the journey.

 In a similar fashion, parents entrusted their children to slave traders under the impression that the slave traders were taking their children on Hajj, as servants, or as students.
 This category of trafficking victims came from all over the Muslim world, as far away as the East Indies and China.
-Some travelers sold their servants or poor travel companions in the Hajj, in order to pay for their travel costs.
+Some travelers sold their servants or poor travel companions in the Hajj, to pay for their travel costs.

 The English traveler Charles M. Doughty, who visited Central Arabia in the 1880s, noted that African slaves were brought up to Arabia every year during the Hajj, and that "there are bondsmen and bondwomen and free negro families in every tribe and town".